 That reminds me of one childhood memory.

 In Japan, there are many old temples and shrines.
 There are long pebble pathways from the gate to the main halls in the typical setup, covered by the natural woods.
 We have to walk through mindfully.
-If we visit these templates in the offseason, we can experience the meditative silence and serenity in the pathways.
+If we visit these temples in the offseason, we can experience the meditative silence and serenity in the pathways.

 As a small child at that time, however, my interest was in the countless pebbles on the path.
 As if walking on the beach, I felt like pebbles moving with a series of sounds at every step.
 It was almost like the ASMR experience.